osg-htc/osg-htc.github.io/_events/2022-All-Hands-Meeting.md

 Focus areas for 2022 will include:
 - State of OSG and vision for its future
 - New types of resources that support new types of applications
-- Research that benefitted from OSG
+- Research that benefited from OSG
 - Campus services and experiences, and NSF Campus Cyberinfrastructure (CC*)
 - Impact on multi-institutional collaborations, including U.S. LHC Projects